hewison-chris/agora-cl-docs/website/docs/wallet/deterministic.md

 ### Wallet recovery

 You can fully recover an HD wallet along with all its accounts from a 24-word english mnemonic phrase generated during the wallet's creation process (which you should have stored offline).
-To recover your HD wallet in Prysm, you can run
+To recover your HD wallet in Agora-cl, you can run

 ```bash
 ./prysm.sh validator wallet recover